bioinfologics/w2rap/README.md

 # W2rap: the WGS (Wheat) Robust Assembly Pipeline
 This is a short tutorial on how to use w2rap to get from raw data to scaffolds.
-We have provided a test *Saccharomyces cerevisiae* dataset consisting of one paired-end library and one long mate-pair library.
+We have provided a test *Saccharomyces cerevisiae* dataset consisting of one paired-end (PE) library and one long mate-pair (LMP) library.

  * LIB4432\_R1.fastq, LIB4432\_R2.fastq - PE read files
  * LIB6471\_R1.fastq, LIB6471\_R2.fastq - LMP read files